 The high energy X-rays are repeatedly exposed to the cancerous cells/tumor to completely remove or shrink it.

 Diagnosis of ovarian cancer can be emotional and devastating.
 Many patients do not show any symptoms of this deadly disease in the initial stages.
 Master health checkups help in detecting and diagnosing such deadly conditions in early stages.
 Understanding treatment options are important for the survival of any ovarian cancer patient.
-If you need any support while fighting through such difficult times, get in touch with Indus Health Plus by filling the given below form.
+If you need any support while fighting through such difficult times, get in touch with Indus Health Plus by filling the query form.
 Our team member will connect with you as soon as possible.